smachin1000/mqtt_datalogger/README.md

 mqtt_datalogger
 ===============

 Sample data logging application using MQTT.
+This code consists of two Python programs.
+An MQTT client measures various parameters about the local system, then packages them into a data frame using Capn Proto, then publishes that data to an MQTT channel.
+A corresponding MQTT subscriber program reads data from the channel.

 The run this code you need to install the paho-mqtt Python package.
 To use the Capn Proto serialization format you need to follow the instructions at https://github.com/jparyani/pycapnp to install the Python Capn Proto software.